 Although located in Baton Rouge, we defend clients charged with various forms of theft or fraud throughout other areas of Louisiana.
 Carl Barkemeyer has successfully defended hundreds of clients charged with felony and misdemeanor theft in Louisiana.
 He knows the best defenses and best strategies to get the best result in your theft case.

 According to the state government of Louisiana, theft is defined as taking something of value from someone or someplace without their consent or through fraudulent means.
 The object must also be taken with the intention of permanently keeping it from the right owner.
 Under this definition, almost any object is subject to theft so the state has special penalties for items such as livestock, pets, crawfish, alligators, firearms, cars, identity, utilities and oil.

 Theft in Louisiana, La RS 14:67, is the misappropriation or taking of anything of value which belongs to another, either without the consent of the other to the misappropriation or taking, or by means of fraudulent conduct, practices, or representations.
 An intent to deprive the other permanently of whatever may be the subject of the misappropriation or taking is essential.

-Hiring a Baton Rouge theft lawyer is vital to getting the best result possible in your case.
+Hiring a Louisiana theft lawyer is vital to getting the best result possible in your case.
 Mr. Barkemeyer has handled theft charges in Baton Rouge for many years.
 He understands how to minimize the impact of the theft charge.
 He is experienced in negotiating with the prosecutor.
 He has taken theft cases to trial when a good defense has been discovered.

 Theft of goods is the misappropriation or taking of anything of value which is held for sale by a merchant, either without the consent of the merchant to the misappropriation or taking, or by means of fraudulent conduct, practices, or representations.
 An intent to deprive the merchant permanently of whatever may be the subject of the misappropriation or taking is essential and may be inferred when a person: